 The monument was the first step to achieving the dream of building a world class exhibit dedicated to telling the story of these brave men and honoring their contribution to both the Navajo Culture and American history as well.

 Directly in front of the Cultural Center building stands the regal statue of Chief Manuelito.
 This sandstone sculpture done by sculptor Tim Washburn was done as part of a community arts initiative.
 Southwest Indian Foundation jumped at the chance to help the local governments get the project off the ground (literally, we paid for the pedestal that the statue sits on) and we are very proud to be able to have the piece here on the premises.

 In addition to the "Art of the Masters", the Gallup Cultural Center is proud to display various other pierces of Native American art that we have acquired over the years.
 Some of which include pottery by Lawrence Namoki, a famous Hopi potter, and a history of the Dine mural on a buffalo hide by Walter Begay and a basket by Lorraine Black inspired by the 2002 olympics.

 Children's art on display during the Months of November December and January each winter.

-Award ceremony is held on December 6th each year.
+Award ceremony is held on the first Friday in December each year.